serbrech/blog/_posts/2016-07-22-migrating-teamcity-to-docker-and-data-containers.md

 Using separate data container gives you much more flexibility in how you upgrade, test, or backup the services.
 You then have a pure service that you can kill restart throw away and upgrade without worrying about the configuration.
 The configiuration will be provided by the long-live data container instead. you dont need to backup the service. only the data container associated to it, etc...

 We'll have 4 pieces :

  1. Teamcity server
  2. Teamcity data
  3. Postgres instance
  4. Postgres data

 ## Let's start with the data containers

-We'll use an empty image to create empty data containers : `tianon/true` (If you want to know more, I prefer (this reasoning, using an empty image)[http://jdemarks.azurewebsites.net/2015/04/1083/] to (this one that uses the same base image as the app)[http://container42.com/2014/11/18/data-only-container-madness/], but maybe I'm wrong, let me know :))
+We'll use an empty image to create empty data containers : `tianon/true` (If you want to know more, I prefer [this reasoning, using an empty image]("http://jdemarks.azurewebsites.net/2015/04/1083/") to [this one that uses the same base image as the app]("http://container42.com/2014/11/18/data-only-container-madness/"), but maybe I'm wrong, let me know :))

     docker create -v /teamcity --name teamcity-data tianon/true echo 'teamcity data' docker create -v /postgres --name postgres-data tianon/true echo 'postgres data'

-That gives you a container with nothing but 1 folder named /teamcity or /postgres. you can take a peak at it by doing the following :
+That gives you a container with nothing but 1 folder named `/teamcity` or `/postgres`. you can take a peak at it by doing the following :

     C:\> docker run -it --rm --volumes-from teamcity-data ubuntu ls bin   core  etc   lib    media  opt   root  sbin  sys       tmp  var boot  dev   home  lib64  mnt    proc  run   srv   ``teamcity``  usr

 We map the volumes from our newly created teamcity-data container into a new ubuntu container and we run ls. we can see the `teamcity` folder, mounted from our teamcity-data container.

 ## Postgres